get-wrecked/medal-developers/api.md

 | rawFileUrl            | `not_authorized` | Access to the raw video file for public clips, if you need to make a highlight reel of all clips submitted to your tournament, for example |
 | Content Limits (`limit` and `offset`)          | `1000` | You can have your content limit (limit + offset combined) increased if you need to retrieve information on a large event.
 By default you have access to 1000 objects per query. |

+# Credits
+Every response object contains a `credits` field.
+If you do not use the embedded player, please make sure to use this wherever you serve the content, and link back to their Medal user profile.